lovisareiche/SocialInflationExpectation/README.md

 # Social Inflation Expectation
 A project to analyse the effect of networks on inflation expectations

+## Preparation Files
+Here are the files we need to shape the data in the right format so they can run from a1-a3.
+Run these first to set up all the datasets needed for the codes below.

-## Codes
+## Main Codes

-### a1: Prepares all data sets
+### a1: Creates SPI and PPI
-Since we are using commuting zones as geographical unit we have to convert the SCI index, covariates and distance measures
+Creates the indices needed in the regression using social and physical proximity between geographical units and their inflation expectations

 ### a2: Combines all variables to allow for a panel regression
-Creates a combined dataset and runs fixed effects regression
+Creates a combined dataset and runs a number of regression specifications

 ### a3: Case Study
 Identifies inflation events and checks how connectedness to this region impacts expectations

-## Helpers

-### b1: Allocate inflation timeseries to each CZ2000
-Using regional US Bureau of Labour Statistics Data

-### b2: Allocate inflation timeseries to each CZ2000
-Using State level data from Hazell 2022